How Email Marketer Becomes a Trusted Sender

 Fixing Your Sender Reputation

-If poor sender reputation is an issue you’re facing currently, you should know that it’s fixable.
+If poor sender reputation is an issue you’re facing currently, you should know it’s fixable.

 Following these ten points diligently can help you turn the situation around:

-- Analyze your email metrics: Review your email sending statistics, including bounce rates, spam complaints, and unsubscribe rates, to identify areas that need improvement.
+- Analyze your email metrics: Review your email campaign metrics, including bounce rates, spam complaints, and email unsubscribe rates, to identify areas needing improvement.

 - Clean your email list: Remove invalid, inactive, or outdated email addresses from your mailing list.
-Use email verification services or tools to ensure your list is up-to-date and accurate.
+Use email verification tools to ensure your list is up-to-date and accurate.

-- Use a reputable ESP: Consider using a reputable ESP with robust deliverability tools and expertise to help manage your sender reputation.
+- Use a reputable ESP: Consider using a reputable ESP with robust email deliverability tools and expertise.

-- Implement authentication protocols: Set up email authentication protocols like SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), DMARC (Domain-based Message Authentication, Reporting & Conformance), and BIMI (Brand Indicators for Message Identification) to validate your email server’s identity.
+- Implement authentication protocols: Set up email authentication protocols such as SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), DMARC (Domain-based Message Authentication, Reporting & Conformance), and BIMI (Brand Indicators for Message Identification) to validate your email server’s identity.

 - Monitor sending volumes and frequency: Avoid sending too many emails in a short period, as this can trigger spam filters.